Ghosts of Thanksgivings past

 That was the year (1939) that Tehachapi had a grasshopper plague.
 Millions of them came into the three valleys and ate everything.
 The next few years the wildflowers were scant as the grasshoppers came before the flowers had gone to seed.
 Some of the hoppers were very large and if they landed on our porch you would hear them hit.
 After they ate everything in the three valleys they all flew away one day.

-One Thanksgiving my mother (a lady to whom the song refers to as living at Grandmother's house) had 22 guests to dinner.
+One Thanksgiving my mother (a lady to whom the song refers to as living at grandmother's house) had 22 over for dinner.
 Being 25 years younger than she and in a moment of madness, I volunteered to have the yearly dinner at our house.
 Time marches on and 21 years later my son, Father John, was sent to Our Lady of Lourdes parish in California City.
 Just a hop, skip and a jump from Tehachapi.
 In miles it's roughly about 30.
 Being a good son (and a good cook) he offered to do Thanksgiving dinner.
 I was very agreeable.
-Besides, he's 32 years younger than I. His parish is now, and has been for 16 years, at Our Lady of Perpetual Help in Bishop .
-It's only 200 miles away ... a little more than a hop, skip and a jump though, but not a bad drive.
+Besides, he's 32 years younger than I .
+His parish is now, and has been for 18 years, at Our Lady of Perpetual Help in Bishop.
+It's only 200 miles away.
+A little more than a hop, skip and a jump though, but not a bad drive.
 He's still very willing and so am I.